 This ritual is normally observed only on February 29 (in other words, every leap year), but because of the 250th anniversary, it was also held this year.
 It will next be performed in 2024.

-At the rites were held, the light of the day was diminishing with the setting sun.
+During the rites the light of the day was diminishing with the setting sun.
 Earlier, candles had been placed in front of a number of the rakan statues on the hillside and as the light faded, the candlelight shone ever brighter, bringing with it a sense of peace and calm.

 There are many other interesting sights to be enjoyed and experienced at Daienji.
 The temple’s greatest treasure is its life-sized wooden statue of Shaka Nyorai, carved in 1193.
 The statue was repaired and restored in 1957, at which time a mirror, some women’s hair and some pieces of paper were found inside.
 These items were instrumental in determining the statue’s provenance.
 The delicate statue is usually kept behind closed doors and is only on display about once every two months.
 Fortunately, it was open to visitors today.
 Even when the doors are open a special brocade curtain is hung, presumably to keep out light but perhaps also to preserve a sense of mystery surrounding the statue.

-Daienji’s courtyard is home to many other statues, including a collection of six jizo and monkeys who do not speak, see or hear evil (the fact that this concept is depicted by monkeys is actually a pun since the Japanese word for monkey and the verb ending meaning “thou shalt not” are homonyms).
+Daienji’s courtyard is home to many other statues, including a collection of six jizo and monkeys who do not speak, see or hear evil (using monkeys for this depiction is actually a pun since the Japanese word for monkey and the verb ending meaning “thou shalt not” are homonyms).
 Perhaps most noteworthy of the many statues is the yakushi nyorai or Healing Buddha.
 This statue sits just to the right of the main temple building and is covered in gold leaf, many golden edges fluttering in the breeze.
-Anyone can buy three small squares of gold leaf for JPY500 to rub onto the part of the statue corresponding with the part of their own body that is ailing and the Buddha will take away the pain.
+Anyone can buy three small squares of gold leaf for JPY500 to rub onto the part of the statue corresponding with the part of their own body that is ailing, a prayer to the Buddha to take away the pain.